-- 1. After months, you will be asked to return to CUBRC so that we may remove the system from the vehicle.
-While the vehicle is being worked on, we will ask you to fill out some final questionnaires.
+- 1. After months, your child will be asked to return to CUBRC so that we may remove the system from the vehicle.
+While the vehicle is being worked on, we will ask him/her to fill out some final questionnaires.
 This process is expected to take about two hours.
-After this session is complete, you will receive your final payment via check or direct deposit. - 2.
-When you leave the study, we may ask you whether we can keep your contact information to contact you for participation in future follow-on studies.
-This will be optional, and if you do not agree, we will delete your contact information one year after data collection is complete at CUBRC. - 3.
+After this session is complete, your child will receive his/her final payment via check or direct deposit. - 2.
+If your child is 18 years or older when he/she leaves the study, we may ask him/her whether we can keep his/her contact information to contact him/her for participation in future follow-on studies.
+This will be optional, and if your child does not agree, we will delete his/her contact information one year after data collection is complete at CUBRC. - 3.
 Once we have all the data, we will begin data analysis and reporting.
-It is likely that you will see references to the results of the study in the news or elsewhere.
+It is likely that you and your child will see references to the results of the study in the news or elsewhere.
 However, these reports will not identify participants by name, nor will personally identifying video be shown.